CopernicaMarketingSoftware/Documentation/Mailerq/5.8/download-instructions.md

 </table>

-You can enter the following instructions to add our repository to your software list, and to download and install MailerQ.
+You can enter the following instructions to add our repository to your package manager, and to download and install MailerQ.

 ```bash
 # Download and add the repository key